-See also, Pictorial Directory of the Kentucky Association of Colored Women, by L. H. Smith [available full-text in the Kentucky Digital Library - Books].
+See also, Pictorial Directory of the Kentucky Association of Colored Women, by L. H. Smith.
 For information on more current clubs, see M. Davis, "Women's Clubs past, present fills needs," Lexington Herald-Leader, 3/11/2004, Free Time section, p.
 E2.

 This entry was researched, written and submitted by

 1020A Export Street

 Lexington, Kentucky 40506